larsgk/device-discovery/docs/explainer.md

 (trusted) driver registration, NFC

 ### Vehicle monitoring
-When connecting a phone to a vehicle (most common: car) via BLE or USB, I'd like for any web app utilizing sensor data (geolocation, ambient light, temperature, etc.) to be able to tap into the extra sensors available.
+When connecting a phone to a vehicle (most common: car) via BLE or USB, any web app utilizing sensor data (geolocation, ambient light, temperature, etc.) should be able to tap into the extra sensors available.

 It should be possible to register and prioritize (e.g. 'new default') these sensors to be discoverable as first class Generic Sensors for the app.